 Singapore Airport

-Apart from Activities and Cities in ¨What to Do¨ we also mention the relative airport for each destination.
-Changi Airport is one of the most well known and impressive airports in the world.
+Apart from Activities and Cities in ¨What to Do¨ we also mention the relevant airport for each destination.
+Changi Airport is one of the most well-known and impressive airports in the world.
 It has also been voted the best airport as far as leisure time while waiting for a flight.
-You may enjoy a massage in the airport armchairs, free 24 hour cinema, go shopping and take photos of the artificial lakes and gardens.
+You may enjoy a massage in the airport armchairs, free 24-hour cinema, go shopping, and take photos of the artificial lakes and gardens.

 Sentosa

 In Malaysian this name means peace and calmness.
 Some call it the Disneyland of the East!
 A place of leisure for young and old.
-It is a green island full of lush vegetation and beaches and resorts and one of the top tourist destinations.
-One of the most common sites to visit is Universal studio, the island’s aquarium, and the Sentosa Merlion which can be seen from afar due to its large size.
+It is a green island full of lush vegetation, beaches, resorts, and one of the top tourist destinations.
+One of the most common sites to visit is Universal Studios, the island’s aquarium, and the Sentosa Merlion, which can be seen from afar due to its large size.
 The extreme sports activities include the zipline for the most daring!
-The most famous artificial beaches are Palawan beach, Tanjong and Siloso.
-The island is accessible via cable car from which you can enjoy the panoramic view.
-For more information, transportation and prices for the island attractions look here.
+The most famous artificial beaches are Palawan Beach, Tanjong, and Siloso.
+The island is accessible via cable car, from which you can enjoy the panoramic view.

 Haw Par Villa